Fabric Storage: Organize and Store Your Fabric

 IMG_6526

 Underneath my fabric bolts on the other bookshelf, things are a bit tidier.
-In the chevron bins, I keep my knit scraps (1 bin for solids and 1 for prints), extra serger thread and my flannel scraps.
+In the chevron bins, I keep my knit scraps (1 bin for solids and 1 for prints), extra serger thread, fabric samples, and flannel scraps.
 The next shelf down has my ribbon spools, paint, and black and white thread (when it’s on sale I buy BIG).
 The bottom shelf is Anne’s sewing supplies for her fabric organization and my camera bag.

 sewing room organization